Asian Bowl

 Booking and Timing

-Current booking procedures, walk-in policies, hours, menu availability are not verified here, so confirm those details directly with Asian Bowl before planning a visit.
-What is verified is the restaurant’s Burmese focus, casual dress code, $$ price level, New York City location.
+Current booking procedures, walk-in policies, hours, menu availability should be confirmed directly with Asian Bowl before planning a visit.
+The restaurant’s Burmese focus, casual dress code, $$ price level, New York City location make it easy to plan around.
 Plan the meal around the core categories associated with the restaurant: ginger salad, tea-leaf salad, soups, curries.

 For more dining in New York City, compare Asian Bowl with other restaurants generically rather than expecting the same Burmese focus elsewhere.
 Its particular strength is Burmese food built around coolly bracing salads, earthy soups, curries.
 For other restaurants in the city, see our full New York City restaurants guide.